ykmaeng/ykmaeng.github.io/docs/sarahs-financial-voyage/index.md

 8. **Live within one's means:** This phrase means to spend money only on what one can afford based on their income and financial resources.
 Sarah's commitment to living within her means implies that she manages her expenses in a way that aligns with her financial capabilities.

-9. **Navigating financial challenges**: This expression indicates successfully maneuvering through difficult financial situations or obstacles.
-Sarah's ability to navigate unexpected expenses and make sound financial decisions showcases her resilience and adaptability.
+9. **Navigating personal finance**: This expression refers to effectively managing one's own financial situation, making informed decisions about income, expenses, savings, and investments.
+The story highlights Sarah's ability to navigate personal finance, demonstrating her skills in financial planning and decision-making.

+10. **Set up an emergency fund**: This expression refers to creating a separate fund or account specifically designated for unexpected expenses or emergencies.
+Sarah sets up an emergency fund to handle unforeseen costs associated with homeownership, emphasizing the importance of having a financial safety net.

 {{< /admonition >}}